3-Crossed Module Structure in the Five-Dimensional Topological Axion Electrodynamics: Background Gauging

 \subsection{Background Gauging of the Magnetic Symmetries}

-In this subsection, we comment on the background gauging of the magnetic and Chern-Weil symmetries.
-After some computation, one finds that background gauge field $\B{i}^{P_i}$ couple to the linear combination of magnetic and CW symmetry currents:
+In this section, we comment on the background gauging of the magnetic and Chern-Weil symmetries.
+We couple the background gauge fields for the magnetic and Chern-Weil symmetries.
+In the absence of the background gauge fields of the electric symmetries, the coupling term can be written in $X_6$ as

-This implies that it is redundant to introduce background gauge fields for all individual currents separately.
-There are six and seven independent background gauge fields corresponding to the magnetic and Chern-Weil symmetries, respectively.
-Since we already have six background fields, only seven background gauge fields are required to fully turn on back ground gauge fields for all symmetries studied in the previous section.
-In particular, we do not need to introduce additional background gauge fields for magnetic 2- and 3- form symmetries.
-Even if one does so, their effect is merely to shifts $\B3^{P_2}$ and $\B4^{P_3}$.